 Finding a contractor to undertake any building work can be a daunting task.
-Word-of-mouth recommendations are always good but if this is not possible there are a few basic guidelines for engaging a contractor:-
+Word-of-mouth recommendations are always good but if this is not possible we would suggest that you consult a Bona Certified Contractor:-

 Most contractors are happy to provide a free quotation, subject of course to the time and distance to reach you.
 Whilst no contractor likes to feel that they are one of 10 contractors being asked to quote generally they are happy to give a price for the proposed work.
 This means that you can judge what is a fair price.

-To be fair to you and the contractors make sure you obtain a detailed quotation in writing detailing all the work to be carried out.
-Clarify the little things such as, “will the rubbish and sawdust from the floor be removed from site”?
+To ensure you know exactly what each contractor is offering make sure you obtain a detailed quotation in writing detailing all the work to be carried out.
+Clarify the little things such as, “Will the rubbish and sawdust from the floor be removed from site”?
 It is important to compare 'apples to apples' or you might find that your 'cheap' price leaves you with much work still to do.

 Ask the contractor for references that you can contact if you choose to.
 Good contractors are only too happy to have the chance to let you speak to happy customers.

-Beware of someone who asks for money up front and make sure you are happy with the end result before making final payment.
+Be wary when the vast majority of the money is asked for 'up front' and make sure you are happy with the end result before making final payment.
 Stage payments are often used where timber flooring is laid and finished after each phase of work is completed but again make sure you are happy before signing off each stage.